getcarina/examples/cf-backup/README.md

 `CONTAINER` - The container name to upload to

+`SCHEDULE` - (optional) cron schedule string

+`NOCOMPRESSION` - set this to 'true' to upload individual files instead of a single compressed archive.
+Defaults to using a single compressed archive by default.
+Not using an archive will also ignore hidden files in $DIRECTORY.

 `--volumes-from` - the data volume container to mount

-`SCHEDULE` - (optional) cron schedule string

-`NOCOMPRESSION` - set this to upload full files instead of a compressed archive